DanielMartinus/Konfetti/README.md

 </p>

 <p align="center">
-    Celebrate every little moment with this lightweight and easy to setup lib
+    Celebrate every little moment with this lightweight and easy to setup library
 <p>